walmartlabs/concord-website/docs/plugins-v1/taurus.md

 ## Configuration Files

-The plugins supports mixing and matching configuration files and inline configuration definitions:
+The plugin supports mixing and matching configuration files and inline configuration definitions:

 ```yaml